 In recent years, the United States government has taken an unfortunate policy attitude toward Israel.
-The new administration refused to support Israel in its plans to destroy Iran's nuclear weapons facilities.
-More alarmingly, the new administration has given Israel a deadline to partition itself into two countries and give half of Jerusalem to Muslim control.
+The present administration refused to support Israel in its plans to destroy Iran's nuclear weapons facilities, and threatened to intercept Israeli fighter jets if they tried such an attack.
+In fact, this government is willing to sign a treaty with Iran that would essentially guarantee them the ability to develop nuclear weapons without hindrance.
+More alarmingly, the US government is pressuring Israel to partition itself into two countries and give half of Jerusalem to Muslim control.
 The obvious implication is that if Israel doesn't destroy itself, the United States will solemnly pronounce Israel to be the obstacle to peace in the Middle East.
-In recent weeks, we have heard rumors that American troops are stationed in the country of Jordan, supposedly positioned to help the Islamic terrorists in Syria attack the terror-sponsoring government of Syria; these troops could also be used to invade Israel in response to some future action (or inaction) by Israel.
+We have heard news reports that American troops are being positioned at various places in the Middle East.
+These troops could also be used to invade Israel in response to some future action (or inaction) by Israel.
 It is apparent that the new administration has already decided to take the side of God's enemies.
 This attitude might explain a mysterious passage that we'll study later in this lesson.

 Note that God is actually planning and permitting this invasion for His glory.
 In verse 16 it says: "...and I will bring thee against My land, that the heathen may know Me, when I shall be sanctified in thee, O Gog, before their eyes."
 In other words, God will turn this whole event into an opportunity for "the heathen" (your neighbors?) to observe His awesome and miraculous power.